Monday, March 9, 2015

 The cost for Lora and me was twenty-two dollars.

-We entered the park used the restroom, changed Meadow’s diaper, and went to the gift shop where Lora bought a scarf to put around her neck, to protect her neck and ears from the bitter wind.
+We entered the park, used the restroom, changed Meadow's diaper, and went to the gift shop, where Lora bought a scarf to wrap around her neck and ears to protect them from the bitter wind.

-At Koala Crossing we saw 100s of long-legged pink flamingos, and several varieties of birds, and the Kola cage was empty.
+At Koala Crossing, we saw 100s of long-legged pink flamingos, several varieties of birds, and the Kola cage was empty.

-Near the Cat Kingdom, we saw the North American River Otters, the California Sea Lions, and a Nile Hippopotamus, and Penguin Island was covered with miniature-wearing black and white tuxedos.
+Near the Cat Kingdom, we saw North American River Otters, California Sea Lions, and a Nile Hippopotamus, and Penguin Island was covered with miniature-wearing black-and-white tuxedos.

-The Cat Kingdom that housed the big cats was closed because a tiger had gotten out and killed a man and injured two others.
+The Cat Kingdom, which housed the big cats, was closed because a tiger had gotten out and killed a man and injured two others.

-Lora and Meadow rode on a brown & white cat, with a fish in his mouth, on the historic 1921, Dentzel Carousel, which was located near the Fisher Family Children’s Zoo.
+Lora and Meadow rode on a brown & white cat, with a fish in its mouth, on the historic 1921 Dentzel Carousel, which was located near the Fisher Family Children's Zoo.

 Riding the Carousel at San Francisco Zoo

-The ocean was just a few blocks from the zoo, so when we left the zoo we found a nice spot to park along the Pacific Ocean to watch the sunset.
+The ocean was just a few blocks from the zoo, so when we left, we found a nice spot to park along the Pacific Ocean to watch the sunset.

-The clouds were now a hint of blue with streaks of yellow, orange, and red as the sun slowly disappeared into the ocean.
+The clouds were now a hint of blue, streaked with yellow, orange, and red as the sun slowly disappeared into the ocean.

 Watching sunset

-We arrived at the RMH around 6 P.M., where we ate supper, and spent the remainder of the evening enjoying talking with other families that were staying at the RMH.
+We arrived at the RMH around 6 P.M., where we ate supper and spent the rest of the evening talking with other families staying there.

-I took Meadow upstairs where I put her in the shower with me, I put on our clothes and we walked downstairs to the computer room so I could upload my pictures onto a CD.
+I took Meadow upstairs, put her in the shower with me, put on our clothes, and we walked downstairs to the computer room so I could upload my pictures onto a CD.

-Lucy a volunteer at the RMH, said she was leaving the RMH and she would not be back until February 3.
+Lucy, a volunteer at the RMH, said she was leaving and would not return until February 3.

 Day 21: Monday, January 21, 2008